(last updated 2019-Jul-09)

 There's now way I'm dumping that stuff down the drain, I'm fairly certain it would clog up somewhere and cost a few hundred or thousand $$ to clear out.

-I learned that it biodegrades at a rate of less than 1% over 24 weeks.
+According to a study, it biodegrades at a rate of less than 1% over 24 weeks.

 Generously assuming 2% per year, I calculate a "half life" of 34 years,